thecodacus/MyBlog/src/posts/2022-01-07-build-neural-network-from-scratch-in-python-no-libraries.md

 date: 2017-08-17T18:00:28.237Z
 category: machine learning
 featuredImage: /images/uploads/file-20201210-18-elk4m.jpeg
+redirect_from:
+    - /2017/08/14/neural-network-scratch-python-no-libraries/
 ---

-Hello, my dear readers, In this post I am going to show you how you can write your own neural network ***without the help of any libraries*** yes we are not going to use any libraries and by that I mean any external libraries like tensorflow or theano.
+Hello, my dear readers, In this post I am going to show you how you can write your own neural network **_without the help of any libraries_** yes we are not going to use any libraries and by that I mean any external libraries like tensorflow or theano.
 I will still be using math library and numpy. but that will be very minimum

 What will be the benefit of this? well, it will be more efficient to use a neural network library if you want to do some serious work and you don’t want to put your mind write a NN. but if you want to learn how the neural network is working under the hood then you might what to write your own small code to see its insights

 #### Before starting Let us Have a Look What is Neural Network

 <iframe width="600" height="400" style="width:100%;" src="https://www.youtube.com/embed/hENZrj0qxqg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## The Building Blocks